codatio/codat-docs/docs/lending/get-started.md

 :::tip Your lending journey

 Our Lending API supports the data collection step of your lending journey, which starts in your own web application.
-Enable Lending API and configure it, then utilize our authorization component in your app.
-Determine where the collected data will be stored and handle the subsequent steps of the lending process in your app.
+Enable Lending API and configure it, then embed our [Link SDK](/auth-flow/authorize-embedded-link) in your app to handle the auth flow.
+Determine where the collected data will be stored and manage the subsequent steps of the lending process in your app.

 :::